 - Voluntary pension fund contributions and retirement savings.

 Due to the complex nature of Swiss taxes, it is advisable to have an accountant take you through the process and deliver the best deal for you.
 For more rough guides on how much you will be paying, there is this handy tax calculator.
+You can also use the official government tax calculator to see how much is paid to local, cantonal and national services based on where you live.

 Other types of Swiss tax